Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

 Please draw your worst fears.

-"Ooooo, scary!"
-Ino squealed with glee.
+"Oooh, scary!"
+Ino squealed sarcastically.

 The tablet was passed on, and Sakura wondered to herself, what were everybody else's fears?
 Were they monstrous creatures that didn't exist like hers, or were they stereotypical fears?
 Things like standing in front of a crowd naked, or was it . . . death?
 Sakura shivered, her skin crawled and the feeling that this wasn't right never left her.
 She clenched her cold hands together and watched as each person drew their fears.
 Some took five minutes like they were already certain, some took longer thinking what it could possibly be.
 Sai, stared at the tablet and once he started Sakura knew whatever it was it would not only be a brilliant piece of art, but something she would never guess.
 Sai was not an open book she could leaf through.
-He looked up and met her gaze, then looked away quickly.

 When they finished the same script appeared and changed after each sentence, reading: